iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 3 reviews"/>
 </p>

+> It seems that the app stops working at times.
+I have had to uninstall and reinstall it now three times.
+I look at it daily to see if I've encountered anybody with covid and three times I have looked at it and the last notification was days before.
+So I have had up to four or five days when it did not update.
+Of course this happened while I was with somebody who I found out had covid so I was not notified by the app.<br> :date: __2021-05-13 12:15:41__

 > More tools for the Vaccine!
 The app is great but is lacking major portions that should be on the subject of "Vaccinations".
 Such as locations for Detroit residents.
 Information on the various vaccines available & where.
 A Q & A section on possible vaccine info to help stop forms of "vaccine hesitency"<br> :date: __2021-05-02 22:22:13__

 > I have the current version 1.3 but never updates checks for covid exposure after install Edit: I changed the settings that stopped app from running in background (Samsung).
 Hope that works.<br> :date: __2021-03-12 20:32:48__